ishan-nichols/technology-sales-dashboard/README.md

 # technology-sales-dashboard
-A dashboard made for company leadership who wants to see all their data at once.
+A dashboard designed for company leadership to view all their data simultaneously.